 Child Abuse: Abuse takes many forms, including but not limited to neglect, physical abuse, and sexual abuse and exploitation.
 A report of child abuse is required to child protective services when there is a reasonable suspicion that a minor has experienced abuse, and I, in my role as your therapist, learn about the abuse.
 If you were to tell me about abuse taking place against a third-party child (for example, a neighbor's child), I would be mandated to report it.
 If you are an adult and report during therapy that you were abused as a child, I do not have to report it.
-I am, though, required to make a report if there are children currently at risk from your former perpetrator (e.g., if there are still children in the home or the perpetrator works with children).
+I am, though, required to make a report if there are children who currently at risk from your former perpetrator.
 Also, if I have knowledge of or suspect that mental suffering has been inflicted upon a child or that their emotional well-being is endangered in any way, I may report that information to child protective services.
 Please note: According to state law, I am required to report ALL possession or viewing of pornographic images and videos depicting minors.
-This includes all "sexting" in which a minor was depicted, even if, for example, the minor sent a single graphic image of themselves to another party who did not request it.
-The minor's action still constitutes possession and dissemination of child pornography and I am still required to report it.
+This includes all "sexting" in which a minor was depicted, even if the minor sent a single graphic image of themselves to another party.
+This still constitutes possession and dissemination of child pornography.

 Elder and Dependent Adult Abuse: If I, in my professional capacity, have reason to believe that an elder or dependent adult has been abused, abandoned, abducted, isolated, or exploited, I must report the known or suspected abuse immediately to Adult Protective Services or to a local law enforcement agency.
 If, however, (a) an elder or dependent adult who has been diagnosed with a mental illness or dementia, or who is the subject of a conservatorship because of a mental illness or dementia, tells a therapist of an incident of abuse; (b) the therapist is unaware of any independent corroborating evidence; and, (c) in the exercise of clinical judgment, the therapist reasonably believes that the abuse did not occur, the therapist is not required to make a report.

-Health Oversight: If a complaint is filed against me with the Board of Psychology, the Board has the authority to subpoena confidential information from me that is relevant to the complaint.
-If a client files a complaint or lawsuit against me, I am permitted to disclose relevant information regarding that patient in order to defend myself.
+Health Oversight: If a complaint is filed against me with the Board of Psychology, the Board has the authority to subpoen confidential information from me that is relevant to the complaint.
+If a client files a complaint or lawsuit against me, I may disclose relevant information regarding that patient in order to defend myself.